Here’s The MileLion’s review of the UOB Reserve Card, the bank’s flagship product, and available by invitation only to the wellest of the well-heeled.

 UOB Reserve Cardholders enjoy complimentary travel insurance when they charge their airfare to their card.

 However, it’s surprisingly threadbare.
-While there’s US$1 million coverage for accidental death, and the standard travel inconvenience cover, there’s nothing at all for overseas medical expenses, emergency medical evacuation, trip cancellation or trip interruption.
+While there’s US$1 million coverage for accidental death, and the standard travel inconvenience cover, there is no coverage at all for overseas medical expenses, emergency medical evacuation, trip cancellation or trip interruption.

 While the UOB Reserve Card’s card face says Visa Infinite, it’s actually part of the unpublished Visa Ultra High Net Worth tier.
 Don’t believe me?
 Run the card number through a BIN checker.